top of page

-This blog uncovers the true history of Thanksgiving, focusing on the role of a few key Native American interpreters and the contrasting themes of gratitude and grief that surround its history.
+This blog uncovers the real history of Thanksgiving, focusing on the role of a few key Native American interpreters and the contrasting themes of gratitude and grief that surround its history.
+Learn with us the story of these interpreters who were critically instrumental in facilitating peaceful relations that ultimately saved the Mayflower pilgrims as they faced starvation and the sad breakdown of relations that eventually ensued.

 Dire Circumstances for the Settlers of Plymouth Rock

-Many people don’t know that the Mayflower pilgrims were on the brink of extinction not long after their arrival in Plymouth.
+Many people don’t know that the Mayflower pilgrims were on the brink of extinction not long after they arrived in Plymouth.
 The “New World” was much harsher and filled with more challenges than they could ever have known.
 Within the first winter after their arrival, half of the original 102 emigrants died.
-The soil was much different from that of their home country, so the crops they brought (mainly rye, barely, and wheat and other vegetables) failed.
-To make matters worse, the winter was harsher than they were prepared for, the perilous ocean crossing had left them already weakened and malnourished, and diseases ran rampant amongst their numbers, resulting in desperate situations for the pilgrims.

 As the settlers struggled to survive, they often caught glimpses of Native Americans who, after some initial skirmishes, for the most part kept their distance.
 In reality, Native Americans had every reason to feel hostility towards European settlers, many of whom had come decades before the Mayflower pilgrims and had kidnapped and sold Natives into slavery.

 The land in which the pilgrims had settled was originally dominated by the Wampanoag (“People of the First Light”) Confederacy, a union of several tribes in the area who had lived in the land for over 10,000 years.
 The “New World” was not “new” to them.
-In the early part of the 17th century, the Wampanoag had seen European-brought diseases reduce their numbers drastically.
-This reduction in their numbers meant that they were now having to pay tribute to other larger tribes who had not been as heavily affected by the epidemics.

 The Wampanoag were led by a man named Ousamequin, better known as Massasoit, who was the grand sachem of the confederacy.
 Massasoit’s initial reaction to the settlers was to drive them out, and he sought out signs from the spirits of the land to justify this effort.
 But the signs didn’t seem to come.
-As time wore on, Massasoit also saw that these, unlike many other Europeans who had come and pilfered resources and left, were different–these pilgrims intended to stay and live in the land.
-They also had access to weapons and other resources in which Massasoit surely saw value.

 Eventually, having been given no signs from the spirits of the land to support his initial desire to drive the settlers away, Massasoit decided to make peace and seek an alliance with the foreigners.
 But for that, he would need interpreters.